eastgenomics/athena/README.md

 - Generate per exon and per gene statistics using `coverage_stats_single.py`
 - Generate HTML coverage report with `coverage_report_single.py`

-For DNAnexus cloud platform users, an Athena [dx applet][dx-url] has also been built.

 ### Expected file formats

 As a minimum, Athena requires 3 input files.
 These are a bed file for the gene panel, a file of transcript information and the output of your coverage tool (mosdepth, samtools etc.).
 These files MUST have the following columns: